 So, why is it more difficult to say "Your sins are forgiven?"
 This question was answered beautifully in Matthew 8:17

-That it might be fulfilled which was spoken by Isaiah the prophet, saying, Himself took our infirmities, and bare our sicknesses.
+That it might be fulfilled which was spoken by Isaiah the prophet, saying: He Himself took our infirmities and bore our sicknesses.
 Matthew 8:17

 To illustrate with an example. an employee has stolen 10,000 dollars from a Company and was fired.
 Desperately in need of a job, the employee begged his company Director for forgiveness.
 The Director had compassion on him, and decided to give him a chance.
-To do this, he can either give a command to the Personnel Manager to "Restore his position", or in order to maintain justice in his company, he can say "His debt has been fully paid" by restoring the stolen money from his own pocket.
+To do this, he can either give a command to the Personnel Manager: "Restore his position!", or he can restore the stolen money from his own pocket.

-In the same way, our Lord Jesus Christ in his mercy, has chosen the more difficult path to restore us to what God has planned for us before the fall of humankind.
-Glory to the Father and Jesus Christ our Savior!
+In the same way, our Lord Jesus Christ in his mercy, has chosen the more difficult path to bear all our debts so that God's blessings to us can be restored.